 - Closing borders doesn’t help.

-- Bandanas and surgical / dust masks are not helpful in emergencies.
+- Bandanas and surgical / dust masks protect other people from you, not the other way around.

 - Don’t rub frostbitten skin or put hypothermic people in hot tubs.

 - Tampons don’t have coagulants and are not useful for plugging bullet holes.

 - If you’re impaled or stabbed with something, you should remove it in most cases.

 - It’s usually better to stay put or shelter in place (“bug in”) than to wander around or bug out.